QodotPlugin/qodotplugin.github.io/docs/entities.md

 ## Solid Class Properties

-Solid classes can have multiple brushes, so these properties apply to the brush entity as a single object, not to each brush individually.
+Solid classes can have multiple brushes, so these properties apply to the solid class as a single object, not to each brush individually.

 **Spawn Type** - Changes how the QodotMap arranges these brushes in its node hierarchy.